jhpyle/docassemble/_docs/support.md

 To get help from the community of developers and other users, join the [**docassemble** Slack group].
-If you would prefer not to ask a question to the group, you can [e-mail the developer].
+If you would prefer not to ask a question to the group, you can send a private message in the Slack to the developer, Jonathan Pyle.

 # Mailing list